Publish or Perish version 8

 Search for related works

 The Publish or Perish interface now includes an “open related works in browser” option.
-This is visible when you right-click on any result.
+This is visible when you right-click on any result (see screenshot below).
 It allows you to view works that Google Scholar judges to be related to the result in question.
 This feature is very useful if you have identified a core article for a specific set of search parameters and would like to find similar articles.

 DOIs were already available for most non-Google data sources, but Publish or Perish now also extracts the DOI for Google Scholar results (if present).
-DOIs are visible in the new Paper details pane and are included in all export options, including the exporting of references.
+DOIs are visible in the new Paper details pane and are included in all export options, including the exporting of references (see screenshot below).

 Restrict year ranges to allow retrieval of all citing works